Delta III: History

 Due to the continual size and mass growth of commercial satellites in the late 1980s, McDonnell Douglas realized the need for a higher-performance rocket than even their new Delta II.
-New satellite bus offerings from Hughes required a launch vehicle with a 4-meter diameter payload fairing as well as the ability to send 3.5 tons of payload to a geostationary transfer orbit – neither of which Delta II offered.
+New satellite bus offerings from Hughes required a launch vehicle with a 4-meter diameter payload faring as well as the ability to send 3.5 tons of payload to a geostationary transfer orbit – neither of which Delta II offered.

 Multiple options for evolving the Delta II to support larger payloads were considered in the late 1980s and early 1990s, namely using higher-performing liquid hydrogen/liquid oxygen upper stages.
 Eventually, the Delta III was announced in 1995, boasting an evolved Delta II first stage and a second stage based on that of the Japanese H-II rocket.
 This led to Delta III being similar in size to Delta II, meaning that the existing Delta II infrastructure at SLC-17B could be used after some modifications.
 Soon after the announcement, Hughes placed an order for 13 Delta III launches.

 Delta III would only fly three times.
 The first two launches, both carrying live satellites, ended in failure.
 The third and final launch, carrying a dummy payload, was only partially successful after the RL-10B second-stage engine shut down prematurely.
 After commercial interest declined, the Delta III program was officially ended in 2003.
 Boeing then transitioned their focus to the new Delta IV rocket, which was much more capable than Delta III.

 Multiple Delta III rockets were already built and would have been unused, but they were cannibalized for parts for both Delta II and Delta IV.